hasura/graphql-engine/manual/microservices/add-microservice/index.rst

 * :doc:`Using your own Dockerfile and source-code <using-custom-dockerfile>`
 * :doc:`Using an existing Docker image <using-docker-image>`

-This is what your project folder might look like once you've added a microservice:
+This is what your project directory might look like once you've added a microservice called ``app``:

 .. code:: bash

    ├── microservices/
-       └── app/              # a new folder to contain microservice code/config ├── k8s.yaml
+       └── app/              # a new directory to contain microservice code/config ├── k8s.yaml
            ├── Dockerfile
            └── src/